Brian-Quach/Web-Crawl/README.md

 ## Beta Features
 > The goals for the Beta version of our application include:
 > * An account creation system for users to create accounts and play
+> * Account profiles with profile picture
+> * Account play history and personal scores
+> * A small selection of levels of varying difficulty
 > * Completed UI that allows users to play Rythm Crawl in single player mode using a keyboard
 > * A high score system for the single player mode